milvus-io/milvus-docs/site/en/adminGuide/tls.md

 </details>

 The `openssl.cnf` file is a default OpenSSL configuration file.
 See [manual page](https://www.openssl.org/docs/manmaster/man5/config.html) for more information.
 The `gen.sh` file generates relevant certificate files.
 You can modify the `gen.sh` file for different purposes such as changing the validity period of the certificate file, the length of the certificate key or the certificate file names.

+It is necessary to configure the `CommonName` in the `gen.sh` file.
+The `CommonName` refers to the server name that the client should specify while connecting.

 <details><summary><code>gen.sh</code></summary>